 - Pour water in a pot.
 Season it with salt.

 - Bring the water to boil.

-- Remove the mung bean sprouts from the water.
-Dry completely using a strainer.
+- Remove the mung bean sprouts from the water and dry them completely, using a strainer.

 - In a bowl, add mung bean sprouts, onion, tomato, and chili garlic oil.